 There are plenty of possible solutions here, but no matter how you deploy them, there’s still an underlying issue—draft stoppers don’t solve the real problem.

-Permanently stop drafts (and minimize heat loss) through air sealing your home.
+Permanently stop drafts (and minimize heat loss) through air sealing your home

 Instead, there’s a good chance the culprit is your attic—more particularly, the way your attics are insulated (or not insulated) as well as all the gaps and crevices in your roof and ceilings.

 But if your attics aren’t well-insulated—and if your old house hasn’t been sealed by a professional—the heat energy simply escapes through the roof.
-And when it does, it creates a giant vacuum effect which pulls in cold air through all the other gaps in your home.
+When it does, it creates a giant vacuum effect, called the stack effect, which pulls in cold air through all the other gaps in your home.

 Some of those holes will be in your doors and windows, sure, but many of them will be in your attic, your roof, your basement, and your crawlspaces—all the places you may not have checked (and, frankly, probably don’t feel like inspecting, because they aren’t fun to get to).

-2. Add insulation to an older home.
+2. Add insulation to an older home

 Insulation technology has progressed a lot in the last few decades, and upgrading yours could make a huge difference in your overall comfort level.